Mythili-Priya/Development/README.md

 # Development
-This a duolicate development project
+This a duplicate development project